Why Are Credit Cards Useful?

 • There’s typically a grace period before you begin paying back the debt, an advantage over debit cards.

-• They can offer rewards, such as cash back.
+• They may offer rewards, such as cash back.

 • Credit cards typically offer fraud protection.

-• Credit cards can help you build your credit history.
+• Used responsibly, credit cards may help build credit history.

 Credit Card Benefits

-There are many benefits to having and using a credit card.
-As long as you use your credit card responsibly, these perks can be incredibly useful.
-Benefits to having a credit card include safety, rewards, tracking your spending, security, convenience and building credit.
+As noted, there are many potential benefits to having and using a credit card.
+As long as you use your credit card responsibly, these perks can be useful.
+Benefits to having a credit card include rewards, tracking your spending, security, convenience and building credit.
 Here’s a closer look.

 If you lose a credit card or it gets stolen, you most likely won’t be held financially responsible for fraudulent purchases that someone else may make with your credit card.
 In some cases, you might be liable for no more than $50, even if someone charged much more on your card.
 Credit cards may also protect you when you have a dispute with a merchant.